-SP Systems AnalysisThe SP Systems Analysis platform brings together the systems analysis expertise of the entire SP Group.
-Within a systems science framework, we apply SP's extensive technical knowledge in new contexts in order to help achieve sustainable management of energy and resources.
+Systems AnalysisThe Systems Analysis platform brings together the systems analysis expertise of the our entire institute group.
+Within a systems science framework, we apply our extensive technical knowledge in new contexts in order to help achieve sustainable management of energy and resources.

 The world faces challenges that demand substantial changes over a short period of time.
 To choose the right strategic responses and to introduce the technical changes that will have the greatest effect on, say, energy use and environmental impact, often requires a systems science approach.
 This applies for everything from process optimisation in industry to the formulation of legislation and policy measures.